yyz18/anagramapp/README.md

 # anagramapp

 A web app for serching anagrams for a given word.
 It uses an embedded English dictionary to lookup all possible anagrams of the word.
+The architecture diagram is below.

 <br>